AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 #### Create a CEE schema and dataset

-When you are ready to start preparing your data for ingestion, the first step is to create a new XDM schema that employs the CEE mixin.
+When you are ready to start preparing your data for ingestion, the first step is to create a new XDM schema that employs the CEE field group.
 The following tutorials walk through the process of creating a new schema in the UI or API:

 * [Create a schema in the UI](../xdm/tutorials/create-schema-ui.md)
 * [Create a schema in the API](../xdm/tutorials/create-schema-api.md)

 >[!IMPORTANT]
 >
 >The tutorials above follow a generic workflow for creating a schema.
 When choosing a class for the schema, you must use the **XDM ExperienceEvent class**.
-Once this class has been chosen, you can then add the CEE mixin to the schema.
+Once this class has been chosen, you can then add the CEE field group to the schema.

-After adding the CEE mixin to the schema, you can add other mixins as required for additional fields within your data.
+After adding the CEE field group to the schema, you can add other field groups as required for additional fields within your data.

 Once you have created and saved the schema, you can create a new dataset based on that schema.
 The following tutorials walk through the process of creating a new dataset in the UI or API: